Ear Falls: Tourism (1945–present)

 The construction of Highway 105 helped to introduce tourism to the area, with hunting and fishing camps constructed on lakeshore sites along the highway.
 It also provided access points to Lac Seul, Cedar River and Chukuni River.
 Ear Falls is a natural funnel for supplies and services, due to its location between Vermillion Bay and Red Lake and its waterway access points.

 A tourist camp was built around the former Hudson's Bay store at Goldpines.
 Camps were also operated at Little Canada and Snake Falls.
 Once the Ontario Hydro construction at Manitou Falls was completed and the lumber company had closed, the tourist industry became the economic mainstay of the Ear Falls community.
 Hunting and fishing have been a popular draw to the area for years, and more recently, eco-tourism has added an additional element to the tourism experience of Ear Falls.

 In 2019, the Township of Ear Falls, in coordination with Accommodation Facilities in the Tourism Sector, reviewed the option of implementing a Municipal Accommodation Tax in the municipality.
 Council has determined that the Municipal Accommodation Tax, as revenue tool, does not appear to be in the best interest of the community at large due to the relatively low level of revenue that would be generated and the increased costs to administer another form of taxation.
 Council determined that a Municipal Accommodation Tax will not be implemented for Ear Falls.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Ear Falls had a population of 924 living in 402 of its 506 total private dwellings, a change of from its 2016 population of 995.
 With a land area of 336.69 km2, it had a population density of in 2021.

+Climate

+The climate is a hemiboreal climate (Dfb) closely bordered to the north by a subarctic climate (Dfc).